Clinton-Davis/focus_fitness/README.md

 ##### Stripe payment

-The numbers below are used to test the [Stripe](https://stripe.com) Payent software.
+The numbers below are used to test the [Stripe](https://stripe.com) Payment software.

 - Card number - 4242 4242 4242 4242
 - CVC - Any 3 digit number.